vasanthgx/house_prices/README.md

 ## Roadmap

-What are the future modification you plan on making to this project?
+We can do the following and try to get better results

 - Try more models